-In order to understand what happens when posting, let’s have a brief and very high-level word about activity type planning.
-Because the plan category is 1, this usually means that KP26 and KP06 will be used for planning purposes.
+Let’s have a brief and very high-level word about activity type planning.
+Because the plan category is 1, KP26 and KP06 will be used for planning purposes.
 KP26 is used for planning the quantity of activity in a cost center for a given period or year, and KP06 is used for assigning costs by cost element to that activity type / cost center combination.
-It is also possible to allocate costs to a cost center / activity type from another activity type using transaction KP06.
-Since the price indicator is set to 1, KSPI is used to calculate the planned activity price.
+You can also allocate costs to a cost center / activity type from another activity type using transaction KP06.
+Since the price indicator is 1, you use KSPI to calculate the planned activity price.

 Now that the preliminaries are out of the way, we can get to the fun stuff.
-Category 1 activities must be directly posted, using KB21N, using one of the production confirmation transactions, such as CO11N or COR6N, or using template allocation.
-We are going to stick with KB21N as this is the easiest to explain.
-You first determine a quantity of activity to be processed at the sender cost center and then specify a cost object to receive the allocation.
-It’s as simple as that, although you would have to first determine what the proper quantity would be!
+Category 1 activities must be directly posted, using KB21N, using one of the production confirmation transactions, CO11N or COR6N, or using template allocation.
+We are going to stay with KB21N as this is the easiest to explain.
+You first determine an activity quantity to be processed at the sender cost center and then specify a cost object to receive the allocation.
+It’s as simple as that, although you first have to determine the proper quantity !
 On the other hand, production confirmations usually rely on route or recipe standard values that are used in calculations defined for specific work centers that are assigned to the sender cost centers.
 The result of the confirmation will result in a quantity of activity that is posted in the assigned cost center and allocated to the specific production order, process order, or product cost collector.
 That is a whole set of topics in itself!
 Template calculations can also be used to post category 1 activity types.
 Templates allow you to create formulas which can be used to calculate the amount of activity to post in the cost center.
 As a part of period end closing the templates can be allocated by using a transaction such as KPAS or CPTA to generate the postings.
 Like production confirmations, defining and using templates for activity postings is a set of topics all its own.

 Therefore, gratefully sticking with simple old KB21N, let’s analyze what happens when a posting is made.
 The receiving cost object will be a cost center.
 First we will look at the Cost Center Actual/Target/Variance report (S_ALR_87013625) before posting so that we can set a baseline for the sending and receiving cost centers.